privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 * Physical attacks: Use an operating system with verified boot implemented such as Android, iOS, macOS, and ChromeOS.
 Ideally, you should also make sure that your drive is encrypted, and that the operating system uses the TPM or Secure Element for rate limiting attempts to enter the encryption passphrase.
 If you have to share your computer with another user, ChromeOS is the only viable option for desktop, as it implements per user encryption keys.
 Set firmware passwords on your computer, and try not to leave your devices unattended.

 ## Privacy Theatre
+As a beginner, it is very easy to fall into the trap of implementing solutions that don't actually do anything much for privacy and getting a false sense of security.
+Sometimes, this might even lead the user into doing things that are harmful for their actual privacy and security.
+Here are some common privacy theatre that you should be aware of:

+* Anti Big Tech mentality.

+* Badness enumeration.

+* Open source = privacy & security.